 Service members who transition to the SELRES within 6 months of their separation date are reviewed under medical retention standards.
 Service members fit to separate from AD may retain their current medical waivers.
 After 6 months, you may need to start the medical screening process from the beginning via the Military Entrance Processing Station (MEPS) just as you did when you first joined the Navy.
 If you are qualified to serve on AD, then you are typically qualified to serve in the Reserve.

 Note: You may be eligible to actively drill and receive both Reserve pay and VA disability pay.

 For example: LT Sailor drilled 2 days in the month of November.
 He can still receive 28 days of disability pay, but he must decide whether he would prefer to receive either Reserve pay or disability pay for those 2 drill days.
 Most people will choose to receive their Reserve pay since it is generally higher.
 Hence, LT Sailor would receive his drill pay for his 2 drill days and $1,400 in disability pay for the other 28 days.
 Refer to VA Form 21-8951-2 for more details.

 Reserve Oath of Office Management

-The Oath of Office is an affirmation a servicemember takes before undertaking the duties of a commissioned officer.
+The Oath of Office is an affirmation a service members takes before undertaking the duties of a commissioned Officer.
 It is the most important document an officer signs before transitioning to the Reserve.
-As such, it MUST be signed and witnessed BEFORE the member separates from AD to avoid a break in service, i.e., continuous active military service with no time gaps.
+As such, it MUST be signed and witnessed BEFORE the officer separates from AD to avoid a break in service, i.e., continuous active military service with no time gaps.

-CTO TAs will make every effort to deliver the Reserve Oath of Office to a member before their separation date to prevent a break in service and subsequent loss of benefits.
-However, due diligence on the part of the member is required.
+CTO TAs will make every effort to deliver the Reserve Oath of Office to an Officer before their separation date to prevent a break in service and subsequent loss of benefits.
+However, due diligence on the part of the officer is required.